jeredfloyd/smart-validator/README.md

 This is a quickly hacked-together [SMART Health Card Verifier](https://smarthealth.cards/en/), implemented for Firefly Arts Collective's 2022 gathering.
-It's not directly re-usable without changing the back-end interacts with the database, but I'd like to preserve it in a repo and perhaps it can serve as a warning to others...
+It's not directly re-usable without changing how the back-end interacts with the database, but I'd like to preserve it in a repo and perhaps it can serve as a warning to others...